sourcegraph/about/blogposts/2021/avoiding-the-pitfalls-of-iteration-based-development.md

 one idea.
 Tweaking wouldn't get us out of this, nor would a sledgehammer.
 But maybe if we look at it from a different angle?
-What if, instead of requiring users to say what should happen to produce a campaign, we switch to a _declarative_ model and let them describe what the campaign should like in a YAML file?
+What if, instead of requiring users to say what should happen to produce a campaign, we switch to a _declarative_ model and let them describe what the campaign should look like in a YAML file?

 [This pull request][pr4] shows how we asked "what if?"
 What if we wrote the documentation first (yes, README-driven development) and showed it to teammates